Skip to main content

 For citizenship purposes, a person is considered a “parent,” “mother,” or “father,” where their child satisfies one of the definitions of child provided above.

-The term “genetic child” refers to a child who shares genetic material with the parent, and “gestational parent”[11] is the person who carries and gives birth to the child.
-A genetic parent, as well as a non-genetic gestational parent who is recognized by the relevant jurisdiction as the child’s legal parent, is included within the phrase “natural” parent as referenced in the INA.[12]
+The term “genetic child” refers to a child who shares genetic material with the parent, and “gestational parent” is the woman who carries and gives birth to the child.
+A genetic parent, as well as a non-genetic gestational parent who is recognized by the relevant jurisdiction as the child’s legal parent, is included within the phrase “natural” parent as referenced in the INA.[14]

 In addition to meeting the definition of a child (as described above), the child must also meet the particular requirements of the specific citizenship or naturalization provision, which may include references to birth in wedlock or out of wedlock, and which may require that certain conditions be met by 18 years of age.[15]